Off-Peak and Super Off-Peak Tickets

 You can receive your tickets by First Class post (please allow five days for delivery) or collect your tickets from ticket machines at many stations.

-The ticket machines sell a range of tickets for popular destinations for immediate use and accept most credit/debit cards as well as cash.
+Our ticket machines sell a range of tickets for all destinations for immediate use and accept credit and debit cards as well as cash.
+Ticket machines are programmed not to sell tickets before the last train that cannot be used has departed.
 Check your journey times and individual ticket restrictions when purchasing your ticket to be sure that it is valid for your planned train.

 From station ticket offices